Understanding the Color Theory in the Digital Era

 Colors have these amazingly unique ability to influence emotions.

 As a customer, it’s very easy, you go with the flow.
 Click whatever intrigues you.
-But for a good designer, choosing the colour from the never ending stack of hue is a task.
+But for a web design service provider, choosing the color from the never-ending stack of hue is a task.
 An enormous task.